Start Printed Page 27279

 Start Supplemental Information

-This proposed rule does not create any new provisions or clauses, nor does it change the applicability of any existing provisions or clauses included in solicitations and contracts valued at or below the simplified acquisition threshold, or for commercial items, including commercially available off-the-shelf items.
+This final rule does not create any new solicitation provisions or contract clauses, nor does it change the applicability of any existing provisions or clauses included in solicitations and contracts valued at or below the simplified acquisition threshold, or for commercial items, including commercially available off-the-shelf items.

-There are no significant alternatives that will accomplish the objective of this rule.
+There are no practical alternatives that will accomplish the objective of this rule.